Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: Introduction

-In this paper we present a clear scenario about the statistical mechanics of the DNLSE problem by performing explicit analytic calculations for the microcanonical ensemble in the high energy limit and, in particular, close to the $\beta = 0$ line (see Fig.~\ref{fig1}).
-We want to point out that the thermodynamics of this model is well-defined over the whole phase diagram only in the microcanonical ensemble.
-In particular, we show explicitly why and how the non-equivalence between statistical ensembles naturally emerges as a manifest consequence of the non-analytic structure of the microcanonical partition function in the high-energy phase.
-In fact, the large-deviation approach allows us to obtain an explicit analytic expression of the normalized distribution function associated to the microcanonical measure.
-Moreover, we obtain that the $\beta=0$ line corresponds to a first-order phase transition boundary between a standard extensive phase at low energies and a localized (or condensed) phase at high energies, while including explicit predictions about the scaling of the partition function and finite size corrections.
-We obtain also the explicit form of the microcanonical entropy and we analyze the transition by computing the participation ratio of the energy per lattice site as the appropriate order-parameter of the first-order phase transition.
-Finally, we show that, in the natural microcanonical representation, temperatures in the localized phase are truly negative: this is just a consequence of the entropy calculation in the microcanonical ensemble.
-On the other hand, due to ensemble in-equivalence, this has no counterpart in the canonical and grand-canonical ensembles: any attempt to plug by hand $T<0$ in the canonical/grand-canonical partition function leads unavoidably to some controversy/ambiguity, for the simple reason that it cannot be done.
-This notwithstanding, numerical simulations performed in~\cite{CBSW} show that extended negative temperature regions can be observed also when a sufficiently high thermal gradient is applied by two thermal reservoirs at positive temperatures, coupled to the opposite ends of the DNLSE chain.
-This tells us that in out-of-equilibrium conditions, the standard thermal phase and the localized one coexist, thus confirming that the microcanonical approach is consistent with the physics contained in the DNLSE model.\\
+In this paper we present a clear scenario about the statistical mechanics of the DNLSE by performing explicit analytic calculations within the microcanonical ensemble in the high energy limit and, in particular, close to the $\beta = 0$ line (see Fig.~\ref{fig1}).
+We show explicitly that the non-equivalence between statistical ensembles naturally emerges as a consequence of the non-analytic structure of the microcanonical partition function in the high-energy phase.
+Moreover, we find that a first-order phase transition between a low-energy extensive phase and a high-energy localized phase occurs close to the $\beta=0$ line and we include explicit predictions about the scaling of the partition function and finite size corrections.
+We analyze the transition by computing the participation ratio of the energy per lattice site as an appropriate indicator.
+Finally, we obtain the explicit form of the microcanonical entropy and we show that temperatures are negative for any finite system size in the region of ensemble inequivalence.